 Grapes & Raisins

-The exact substance that grapes and raisins contain to cause toxic reaction is not yet known however, small amounts have proven to be toxically fatal for your dog.
+The exact substance that grapes and raisins contain to cause toxic reaction is not yet known however, small amounts have proven to be fatally toxic for your dog.
 Even though the toxin has not yet been identified it is believed to be associated with the flesh of the fruit.
-If your dog consumes grapes or raisins then these symptoms will be known: Vomiting and diarrheoa (within a few hours of indigestion), loss of appetite, lethargy, abdominal pain, seizures, dehydration, passing small amount of urine (Oliguria).
+If your dog consumes grapes or raisins then these symptoms will be known: Vomiting and diarrhoea (within a few hours of indigestion), loss of appetite, lethargy, abdominal pain, seizures, dehydration, passing small amount of urine (Oliguria).

 Containing a natural sweetener known as Xylitol which can cause low blood sugar and in severe cases, liver failure.
 Low blood sugar can be fatal to your dog as it can cause them to faint or have seizures.
 Toothpaste, baked goods and gum all contain Xylitol and it is crucial that you don’t delay and contact your vet immediately if your dog consumes anything with Xylitol in as it can be absorbed in the blood stream rapidly.
 Symptoms can start anywhere between half an hour of consumption and up to twelve hours and include: vomiting, lethargy, disorientation, seizures, tremors and in more extreme cases comas.

-If your dog consumes any foods they shouldn’t then it is always advised you contact your vet immediately and the will help you with the steps for recovery.
+Make sure to only give your dog foods designed specifically for them, such as our high-quality dog treats and dog food.
+If your dog does consume any foods they shouldn’t then it is always advised you contact your vet immediately and the will help you with the steps for recovery.